 Visit the traditional markets at Nyaung Shwe Market opened early morning to mid-afternoon.
 There you can taste local specialties and small snacks.
 Despite the influx in tourism, the market remains quite authentic to how it was years before.

 There is also a Five-Day Market that happens every 5 days starting from Taunggyi, the capital of Shan State.
-This draws people from all over the area to bring their livestock and produces to trade.
+This draws people from all over the area to bring their livestock and produce to trade.
 The rotation leads to Nyaung Shwe and Inle Market as well as surrounding towns of Kalaw, Heho, Aung Ban and Pindaya.
 Ask the locals which day it is when you visit.
 The markets double in size and crowd onto the street, making it an especially exciting time to explore the markets.
 Locals come daily to get their fresh catch of the day or local produce as most meals are prepared fresh daily.
 These are the experiences that make traveling most exciting for me.

 Burmese Cuisine, Ingredients & Flavors